 Brewer soon encounters L.A.’s natural water: He had arrived in rainy season, the rainiest in 11 years.
 In the next two months, Brewer’s team is pummeled by sudden deluges, surging streams and rising rivers.
 Supplies are washed away; nearby, men die.
-Today, Brewer’s journal is a record of the power of California’s greatest and most unpredictable resource: water.
+Today, Brewer’s journal — “Up and Down California in 1860 – 1864: The Journal of William H. Brewer” — is a record of the power of California’s greatest and most unpredictable resource: water.

 Joe Haworth ’66 says L.A.’s water is still something of a mixed blessing.
 A water engineering specialist, Haworth worked for three decades in California’s water industry.
 L.A. water comes naturally in floods, Haworth says.
 “Floods are good because land gets replenished, but they’re bad because the floods are dangerous, sudden and unpredictable.”